Skip to main content

 10 mentions Positive Neutral Negative

 Overall, the game's stability is marked by a mix of minor glitches and bugs, particularly with alt-tabbing on Windows 11 and some graphical issues.
-While players report occasional soft locks and disappearing objects, these problems do not lead to crashes, allowing for a generally playable experience.
-Despite the bugs, many find the game's aesthetic and world engaging, though some aspects, like 2D sidescrollers, are criticized for being particularly clunky.
+While players report a generally playable experience, especially in FPS games, 2D sidescrollers are noted as particularly clunky.
+Despite these stability concerns, the game's aesthetic and engaging world help mitigate the impact of the glitches.

 • “Their FPS games are far more playable than their 2D sidescrollers, which are frankly clunky, buggy messes that I would recommend to no one.”